Helena of Moscow: Uncrowned Queen of Poland

 Helena's situation became further complicated when John I Albert died in June 1501 and Alexander was elected as the new King of Poland in October 1501.
 The Polish nobility did not want an Orthodox queen and pressured her to convert.
 Polish nobles, including Bishop Erazm Ciołek and Cardinal Frederick Jagiellon, discussed the issue of royal divorce.
 From Pope Alexander VI they obtained Alexander's absolution from his marital oath and duties to Helena as well as from the promise to Ivan III not to force Helena to convert.
 The pope went further and ordered Alexander to put effort in convincing Helena to convert.
 Despite their efforts, Helena did not convert and the royal couple remained close.
 When Kraków priests insulted Helena when she had an Orthodox service in one of the chapels of the Wawel Cathedral, Alexander wrote to his brother Frederick asking to discipline the priests.
-Alexander even gifted land near Minsk and Mogilev to Helena to assure her financial independence.
-Alexander was crowned as King of Poland in December 1501; as an adherent to the Eastern Orthodox beliefs, Helena was ineligible to become Queen of Poland and was never crowned.
-Officially she was only the "wife of Grand Duke of Lithuania" but she referred to herself as queen.
-Alexander obtained a rescission of Pope Alexander's orders to convert her to Catholicism from Pope Julius II in August 1505.
+Alexander gifted land near Minsk and Mogilev to Helena to assure her financial independence.
+Alexander was crowned as King of Poland in December 1501; as an adherent to the Eastern Orthodox beliefs, Helena was ineligible to become crowned Queen of Poland.
+The Catholic clergy were calling her only the "wife of the King ALexander and Grand Duchess of Lithuania"; she was, however, recognized as the Queen by her husband and styled herself as such in her letters; she is also known to be acknowledged as the Queen by her brother-in-law, Sigismund I.Alexander obtained a rescission of Pope Alexander's orders to convert her to Catholicism from Pope Julius II in August 1505.